“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Our Postgraduate Certificate in Teaching and Learning in Higher and Professional Education is informed by the UK Professional Standards Framework (UK PSF) for Teaching and Supporting Learning in Higher Education.

 The programme has been approved by Advance HE (formerly the Higher Education Academy - HEA) for those seeking Fellowship of the HEA.
-Associate Fellow is awarded after completion of module EDM7040 or 7042 and Fellow after completing the full programme.
+Associate Fellow is awarded after completion of module EDM7040 or EDM7042 and Fellow after completing the full programme.

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

-Skills gained on this course can enhance your professional practice in a wide range of areas, including developing learning plans, creative and innovative methods for teaching, approaches to learner assessment and support, designing and managing programmes of learning and accountability in assessment.
+Skills gained through this course can enhance your professional practice in a wide range of areas, including developing learning plans, creative and innovative methods for teaching, approaches to learner assessment and support, designing and managing programmes of learning and accountability in assessment.
 Additionally, it aims to develop your e-learning and communication skills.

 The fees for a student's course of study will be set for the normal duration of that course subject only to inflationary increases – measured by the Consumer Price Index (CPI) recorded in March each year to take effect for subsequent start dates.